thacherT1D/webdevstuff/Server_Side_JS_with_Node/Node_js_FS_Module.desc.md

 >
 ```

-You can now run any valid JavaScript and it will be executed by the Node.js runtime.
+You can now type any valid JavaScript and it will be executed by the Node.js runtime.
 It's similar to the browser console you've used in the past, only you don't have access to any browser concepts like the `window` object, the `document` object, or any other browser APIs.

 ```shell
 > 1 + 2